fbpx App Store Google Play

 Receiving Money

-Scammers want money fast with no strings attached, whether it’s one time or multiple times, Eveline says people can drain life savings before they know it.
-The top three ways scammers want money:
+Scammers want money fast with no strings attached.
+Whether it’s once or multiple times, our Fraud Specialist here at Launch CU says people can drain life savings before they know it.

 Avoiding These Scams

-The #1 way to avoid these scams is to NEVER send money.
+The #1 way to avoid these scams is to NEVER send money to someone you’ve met online.
+Protect yourself and your sensitive information by using these tips:

 • Never give personal info: social security number, address, etc.